MauriDjango/P1_DarnerMaurice_DWEC/tech_report.md

 ### Traditional Programming Languages

-Traditional programming languages, such as **Java**, **C++**, and **C#**, are compiled languages typically associated with developing large, complex applications.
+Traditional programming languages, such as **Java**, **C++**, and **C#**, are compiled languages typically associated with developing large, complex applications, as well as back-end development.
 While they offer advantages in performance and reliability, they require more stringent development practices and are less flexible for rapid front-end changes.

-Key characteristics include:
+#### Some key characteristics include:

 - **Strict Typing**: Variables must be explicitly declared with their data types, reducing runtime errors and resulting in more reliable, predictable code.
 - **Compiled Code**: The code is compiled into machine code, resulting in faster execution times, especially for performance-critical tasks.